danjulio/lepton/ESP32/DesktopApp/readme.md

 Clicking on a Radiometric Marker Select button enables setting the associated marker position in the displayed image.
 The marker is displayed immediately since it is calculating the temperature at the location based on the existing image radiometric data.

 Double clicking a Radiometric Marker Select button disables the marker if it is currently displayed.

+#### Flat Field Correction
+Clicking on the FFC button causes the connected camera to initiate a Lepton flat field correction.

 #### Current Activity
 The Current Activity area displays the source of the last loaded image and its timestamp.
 It also displays a pair of forward and backward buttons when browsing a folder.